VinixGonzalez/VinixGonzalez/README.md

 # Hello! 🙋‍♂️

-Here you will find lots of projects made in Javascript (ReactJs and NextJs) and .Net Core ❤
+Here you will find lots of projects made in Javascript (ReactJs and NextJs), NodeJs and .NET Core ❤

 Feel free to use all the examples in this repository 🧠.